externalhost0/ts-play-core/README.md

 // for JS scripts
 // (right now all scripts in the program folder are JS) import * as donut from "ts-play-core/programs/demos/donut";
+// for TS scripts like in the example section import donut from "/wherever/its/located";

 const settings: Partial<Settings> = {
   element: document.querySelector("pre"),